 This web page shows only a small excerpt of our Ficke research.
 Another 323 words(23 lines of text) covering the years 1273, 1510, 1600, 1102, 1139, 1234, 1391, 1429, 1533, 181 , 1455, 1487, 1695, 1734, 1719, 1730, 1734 and 1992 are included under the topic Early Ficke History in all our PDF Extended History products.

 Another 61 words(4 lines of text) are included under the topic Early Ficke Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Ficke or a variant listed above:

-Ficke Settlers in the United States in the 18th Century
+Ficke Settlers in United States in the 18th Century

-Ficke Settlers in the United States in the 19th Century
+Ficke Settlers in United States in the 19th Century